taufiq-cancode/kanyerest/README.md

 php artisan test
 ```

 This command will execute all tests located in the tests/ directory.
+Run this command on a new terminal so you wont have to stop the `npm run dev` process

 ### Step 8: Serve the application